 #4 – Better Call Saul

 So it’s like this: Better Call Saul is very close to the best crime drama of all time as well as the single best legal drama of all time.
 At the same time.
-It does this while fleshing out and expanding the universe first introduced to us in Breaking Bad.
+And it manages to do this while fleshing out and expanding the universe first introduced to us in Breaking Bad.
 Bob Odenkirk is fantastic as Jimmy/Saul and it’s always a pleasure to spend time with Mike Ehrmantraut (Jonathan Banks), but it’s Rhea Seehorn’s portrayal as Kim Wexler that helps to push this show into the TV pantheon.

 #5 – The Wire